Rabbit Every Monday

 Rabbit Every Monday is a 1951 Warner Bros.
 Looney Tunes cartoon directed by Friz Freleng.
 The short was released on February 10, 1951, and stars Bugs Bunny and Yosemite Sam.
 The title is a play on Chicken Every Sunday.
+This is one of the cartoons where Bugs and Sam are both winners in the end.

 It is the last short to feature Sam's mouth below his mustache; his design changes midway through the film.

 Rabbit Every Monday has the distinction of being the first Looney Tunes cartoon to appear on the first episode of The Bugs Bunny Show, on October 11, 1960.